incubyte/incubyte.github.io/content/blog/rails-restapi-outside-in-tdd.md

 The fix would be to add a new controller but according to Test driven development we need to have the test file before the Controller itself.
 I created a new folder in the spec directory and named it `controllers` and added a spec file and named it `todos_controller_spec.rb`

-The primary goal of writing this spec file is that a controller is missing, and the secondary goal is to check if the controller exists it can invoke the instance of the runner, which serves the application/feature logic.
+The primary goal of writing this spec file is to check if controller exists, and the secondary goal is to check if it can invoke the instance of the runner, which serves the application/feature logic.

 At this moment neither the controller exists, nor the runner exists, for the controller runner is an external class and to check if it can invoke I had to create a double for the runner and make the double react, as if it is the original, when it is called.
 This concept is also called mocking.